You and Me

 Things between us

-In many ways, we’ve never been closer to and farther away from each other than we are in the Age of Information.
-We communicate by phone, text, email, and social media.
-Scientists have already begun to find ways to read thoughts as bioelectricity and translate them directly into the visual and digital spheres.
-In the near future, we may operate a computer by thinking alone, without a keyboard or touchscreen.
-The interface as a physical barrier, in other words, may disappear altogether.
-These more conventional interfaces may die and boundaries collapse, bringing us closer to one another than any time in history.
-However, at the same time, speed, directness, and frequency of communication don’t necessitate closeness or even connectivity.
+In many ways, we’ve never been closer to—and farther from—each other than we are in the Age of Information.
+We communicate constantly through phones, texts, emails, and social media.
+Scientists are already discovering ways to read thoughts as bioelectrical signals and translate them directly into visual and digital outputs.
+In the near future, we may operate computers with our minds alone, without the need for a keyboard or touchscreen.
+In other words, the physical interface may disappear altogether.
+As traditional interfaces fade and boundaries dissolve, we may become more interconnected than ever before.
+Yet speed, directness, and frequency of communication do not necessarily equate to true closeness—or even real connection.

-That engages viewers in these issues.
-Examining questions like these, You and Me is a 3-D typographic installation that uses playful, interconnected words made out of orange yarn, which slowly reveals itself to be a poetic yet dire meditation on communication, technology, bodies, and loneliness in the twenty-first century.
+Engaging viewers in these urgent questions, You and Me is a 3D typographic installation that uses playful, interconnected words made of orange yarn.
+What begins as a visually poetic display gradually reveals itself as a reflection on communication, technology, embodiment, and loneliness in the twenty-first century.